Ricks-Lab/ups-utils/README.md

 UPSs will not be displayed, but the *--show_unresponsive* can be used to force their display.
 The logger is enabled with the *--debug* option.

-## New in Current Release  -  v1.2.4
+## New in Development  -  v1.2.5

-* More robust reading of config file.
-Missing items will generate a warning message and defaults will be used.
-* The PyPI installation still seems to include *ups-monitor*, so I will print message and inform user to use *ups-mon* instead.
+* Improved message for skipped parameters.

 ## Known Issues